Kevin-Guillen/Bloc_Dice_Roller/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a dice roller with BLoC pattern implementation whos dynamic functionalities depends on whether there is a match between the two dice or not.

 A few resources to get you started if this is your first Flutter project: